 Students also survey local restaurants to find out what they do with leftovers.
 Do they throw them away or donate them?
-We have created a spreadsheet that we update year after year in order to track changes in our local foodservice industry's practices.
-This has become a favorite project for students as they go out and interview restaurant managers, encouraging them to donate rather than throw food away.
-An added benefit to this project is that students learn how to properly approach and interview individuals, encourage them to donate leftover food, and finally, the students document their findings.
+We have created a spreadsheet that we update year after year in order to track changes in the foodservice industry's practices.
+This has become a favorite project for students as they go out and interview restaurant managers, encouraging them to donate rather than throwing food away.